lucy74310/lucy74310/README.md

 ### Hi there 👋

-🔭 I’m currently developing checklist App using MongoDB and express for server and react for front.
+🔭 I’m currently developing checklist App using MongoDB and express for backend api and react-native for front.
 🌱 I’m currently learning ..
 MongoDB / Express.js / React.js / Spring Boot
 📫 How to reach me: lucy74310@gmail.com